Quaker Valley High School: Music and Performing Arts

 The Quaker Valley Music Department claims to be a recipient of the "Top 100 Communities for Music Education" award.
 The music program offers the following performance ensembles: Marching Band, Symphonic Band, Jazz Ensemble, String Orchestra, Symphony Orchestra, Concert Choir, Chamber Singers, and male and female Barbershop Quartets.
-Classes include Keyboard, Music Theory I, Music Theory II, AP Music Theory, Instrumental Lessons, and History of Popular Music.
+Classes include Music Theory, Music in Pop Culture.

 Quaker Valley High School's performing ensembles consistently receive Excellent and Superior ratings at Pennsylvania Music Educators Association Adjudication festivals and win awards for competitions in Florida, Ohio, Virginia, and Toronto.
 Also, these groups regularly offer their talents to a variety of civic events.
 On average, 40% of the high school student body participates in one or more of the performing ensembles.

 Each spring the high school Music and Drama Departments produce a full-scale Broadway musical.
 Over 50 students participate on stage or behind the scenes building sets, assembling costumes, or hanging lights.
 The high school has staged a wide range of shows, the most recent being The Sound of Plaid, 9 to 5, The Drowsy Chaperone, and Pirates of Penzance.
 Quaker Valley musicals have won numerous Gene Kelly Awards along the way (the Tony Awards of area high schools), winning the best musical for Guys and Dolls in 2012.

 Students who excel in the Music Department qualify for membership in the Quaker Valley Chapter of the Tri-M National Music Honor Society.
 The Society recognizes students’ academic and musical achievements and provides a venue for community service in the arts.
 One of the membership requirements is participation in a student solo recital in front of family, peers, and teachers.